Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, the question I ask is, will the West defend itself?

-And in terms of capacity, as opposed to will, the clear answer is yes we do.
+And in terms of capacity as opposed to will, the clear answer is yes, we do.

-Now let me just give you example.
+Now, let me just give you an example.

 Think about it.

-Currently, the United States has an arsenal of 18 Ohio class submarines.
+Currently, the United States has an arsenal of 18 Ohio-class submarines.

-There, and each missile has eight nuclear warheads capable of being independently targeted.
+Just one of these submarines is loaded with 24 trident missiles there, and each missile has eight nuclear warheads capable of being independently targeted.

 So what does that mean?

-That means that the U.S. alone, we don't have to call France and we don't have to call England, we don't have to call German or it Germany or Italy.
+That means that the U.S. alone, we don't have to call France and we don't have to call England, we don't have to call German or Germany or Italy.

 And we can do that without risking the life of a single soldier.